Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 NOTE: If you are using the MSMQ transport then you also need to specify the machine where the monitoring queue is located. i.e. `Particular.Monitoring@MACHINENAME`.
 This should be the same machine where your monitoring instance is installed.

 NOTE: When using the MSMQ transport it is also necessary to install queue length metrics [reporter](/monitoring/metrics/msmq-queue-length.md) package.
+In case of problems specific to queue length please refer to queue length metrics troubleshooting [guide](/monitoring/metrics/queue-length-troubleshooting.md).

 ## Smoke Test